gromacs/gromacs/docs/web-manual/references.rst

    <div id="ref-Kollman1996">

 Kollman, P. A. 1996.
-“Advances and Continuing Challenges in Achieving Realistic and Predictive Simulations of the Properties of Organic and Biological Molecules.” *Acc.
+"Advances and Continuing Challenges in Achieving Realistic and Predictive Simulations of the Properties of Organic and Biological Molecules." *Acc.
 Chem.
-Res.* 29 (10): 461–69.
+Res.* 29 (10): 461-69.

 .. raw:: html